 Image: Jenny Hill

-A woman who didn’t think she would make it to last Christmas is celebrating a new lease of life, having had a remarkable response to an experimental bowl cancer drug.
+A woman who didn’t think she would make it to last Christmas is celebrating a new lease of life, having had a remarkable response to an experimental bowel cancer drug.

 Terri Hurdman (pictured) from Worcestershire, England, saw her tumour shrink by half within three months of trialling the drug.
 Hours after taking her first course she was easily able to climb stairs, having previously been left out of breath by routine tasks.